 - Turn dough out onto a floured surface and finish mixing by hand.
 To mix, flatten dough and fold it over itself two to three times.
 The dough should be mostly put together and slightly loose.
 Do not knead the dough.
 Wrap in plastic and refrigerate a minimum of 30 minutes or up to 2 days.

-- Peel and core apples, cut into wedges or thin slices.
+- For the filling, peel and core apples, then cut into wedges or thin slices.
 Combine apples with ¾ cup of sugar, spices, vanilla and lemon juice.
 In a separate bowl, mix the cornstarch and 3 tablespoons of sugar.

 - Remove the refrigerated dough, divide in half, and roll on a floured surface.
 Place one rolled half in the bottom of a nine inch pie pan (preferably glass, so you can see that the bottom crust is baking) and pinch off excess dough.
 Fill with cooked apple filling, or whatever pie filling you choose, and place second half of dough on top.
 Pinch top and bottom dough together to form a seal.
 (See above video for demonstration techniques.)
 Cut “vents” in your pie top, brush with egg wash and sprinkle with sugar to get a shiny, golden crust.